 Ability to discover and implement new ways to execute tasks

 Good pattern recognition skills

-Poficiency in computer programming
+Proficiency in computer programming

-Expertise in mathematics, and statistics to develop statistical models
+Expertise in mathematics and statistics to develop statistical models

-Great verbal and non-verbal communication skills.
+Excellent verbal and non-verbal communication skills.

 Able to explain their findings meaningfully and comprehensibly